RedEyedMars/hacksherbrooke2015/README.md

 # hacksherbrooke2015
-# This is the ReadMe... you are complying, excellent
+# This is the ReadMe... you are complying, excellent...